BETTYZB/BETTYZB/README.md

 In my spare time, I like to

-    🏀🏓 🏂playing table tennis and basketball( even if I too short😁, i enjoy it.
+    🏀🏓 🏂playing table tennis and basketball (even if I too short😁, i enjoy it) .

     🪕 listening spritual song